Fehl-Ritzhausen

-Fehl-Ritzhausen is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Fehl-Ritzhausen is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

-The community lies in the Westerwald between Limburg and Siegen.
+The municipality lies in the Westerwald between Limburg and Siegen.
 The river Nister, which is within the Sieg’s drainage basin, flows from east to west through the municipal area.
 Fehl-Ritzhausen belongs to the Verbandsgemeinde of Bad Marienberg, a kind of collective municipality.
 Its seat is in the like-named town.